mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part5/part5.md

 - Talk about projects
 - Interview examples
 - Interviews can be highly team dependant
+- Keep recruiters in the loop for other companies
 # Prep

 # Hiring Mangers vs Recruiters